 The following existential program is designed to help you "verify your truth by making it real in your own life" and to support you in eliminating the unhappiness that comes from inauthentic living.
 Not all unhappiness will vanish if you follow this program; you're a human being, after all, and not immune to pain.
 But a lot of your unhappiness will.

 This existential program emphasizes the existential, the cognitive, and the behavioral.
 Living authentically means organizing your life around your answers to three fundamental questions.
 The first is, "What matters to you?"
 The second is, "Are your thoughts aligned with what matters to you?"
 The third is, "Are your behaviors aligned with what matters to you?"
 The following are the elements of the program.
-In subsequent chapters we'll examine each in turn.

 You begin by removing the protective blinders that human beings put in place to avoid noticing the many painful facts of existence, including painful facts about their personality shortfalls.
 This unblinkering brings life into stark relief, and after that first gasp, life as it is can finally be faced and accepted.